Apply to the Court of Protection if both of the following apply:

 If there’s an immediate risk to the person

-Apply for an emergency or urgent court order if you think there’s an immediate risk to the person, eg they need emergency medical treatment they can’t consent to.
+Apply for an emergency or urgent court order if you think there’s an immediate risk to the person, for example they need emergency medical treatment they cannot consent to.

 If the person needs long-term help